This video is 10 minutes and 42 seconds long. It took approximately 15 hours to upload to YouTube. Yup, 15 hours!

 But considering you can buy the same amount of rum for Q45, it seems excessive! :)

+One of the aisles at the front that contains imported cookies and crackers.
 You can see that the aisles are stuffed top to bottom with attractive items to purchase!

 The best aisle!
 Imported chocolates and other treats. :D